tesseract-ocr/tessdoc/Compiling.md

 ## Msys2

-Download and install Msys2 as given at [MSYS2 installation](https://sourceforge.net/p/msys2/wiki/MSYS2%20installation/)
+Download and install MSYS2 Installer from https://msys2.github.io/
-Also read instructions at [Contributing to MSYS2](https://sourceforge.net/p/msys2/wiki/Contributing%20to%20MSYS2/)

 The core packages groups you need to install if you wish to build from PKGBUILDs are:
 - base-devel for any building